wheresvic/canoo-radio/canooradio-ui/readme.md

 npm run all
 ```

 This will dist the combined `app.js` under the `public/dist/` folder and the `canooradio.css` to the dist folder as well.
+You might need to create the `dist` folder as it is not checked in.
 Changes to the `js` folder and the `sass` folder are watched via nodemon

 ```
 node radio.js
 ```

-to run a server which can serve the frontend.
-Note that if you are developing locally then the api needs to be located at `localhost:8080`.
-This can be found under `app.config.serverBaseUrl`
+to run the app

 ### Testing

 ```
-mocha
+env ENV=test mocha
 ```

 to run tests located under the `tests` folder.
-Note that the mpd service needs to be running for the tests to pass!
+Note that the `test` environment uses mock mpd data and if you'd like to test with the mpd service running then exclude the environment variable but then the expectations on tests will likely not pass :)